Probate Q&A Series How can I legally serve and include a missing heir or spouse in a North Carolina probate case?

 d.
 Notice by Publication for Missing Parties

 After publication, file an affidavit from the newspaper showing dates of publication and a copy of the notice.
-This satisfies due process for unknown or missing parties.
+This may satisfy due process for unknown or missing parties when publication is legally authorized.

 e.
 Complete the Probate Administration

-Once notice and guardian ad litem requirements are met, the court can allow the personal representative to continue.
-The guardian ad litem evaluates claims for the missing party and may intervene during distribution.
-After the waiting periods expire, the estate can close, and you can distribute assets knowing you satisfied all legal duties.
+Once applicable notice requirements are met, the court can allow the personal representative to continue.
+If a guardian ad litem is appointed, that person represents the missing party’s interests within the scope of the appointment.
+After the applicable periods expire, the estate can close, and you can distribute assets knowing you satisfied the required legal duties.

 2. Key Steps at a Glance